-Bibb et al. showed that a MT session after lunchtime significantly lowered post-meal anxiety in inpatients and outpatients with AN [25, 28].
+Bibb et al. have demonstrated that a MT session occurring after lunchtime significantly lowers post-meal anxiety in inpatients and outpatients who present AN [25, 28].

-In both studies, MT sessions were led by a music therapist who encouraged patients to actively engage in the group through singing, listening to songs, sharing thoughts on music and writing songs [25, 28].
-Whilst the efficacy of MT interventions on reducing post-meal anxiety in the inpatient group was compared to conventional therapeutic support [25], there was no control group in the outpatient study [28].
-In the study of Cardi et al. on the impact of classical piano music on food consumption [29], inpatients who listened to piano music at mealtime reported lower levels of distress and consumed a higher quantity of meal compared to controls (vodcast group).
-The aim of this study was to investigate whether MT can reduce pre-meal anxiety in patients with AN.
+In both studies, the MT sessions referred to were conducted by a music therapist who encouraged patients to actively engage in the group activities by singing, listening to songs, sharing thoughts on music and writing songs themselves [25, 28].
+Whilst the efficacy of MT interventions with respect to the reduction of post-meal anxiety in the inpatient group was compared to conventional therapeutic support [25], there was no control group in the outpatient study [28].
+In the study conducted by Cardi et al. on the impact of classical piano music on food consumption [29] it is noted that inpatients who listened to piano music at mealtimes reported lower levels of distress and consumed a higher quantity of food compared to control subjects (vodcast group).
+The aim of this study was to investigate whether MT is capable of reducing pre-meal anxiety in patients with AN.

 2. Materials and Methods